ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 with Docker Engine serving as the underlying technology.
 Docker provides an image-based deployment model, making sharing apps simple across computing environments @web_ibm_containers.
 Docker is an open platform for developing, shipping, and running applications.
-Docker allows you to separate your applications from your infrastructure so you can deliver software quickly.
-With Docker, you can manage your infrastructure in the same ways you manage your applications.
-By taking advantage of Docker's methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production @web_docker_get_docker.
+Docker allows us to separate our applications from our infrastructure so we can deliver software quickly.
+With Docker, we can manage our infrastructure in the same ways we manage our applications.
+By taking advantage of Docker's methodologies for shipping, testing, and deploying code quickly, we can significantly reduce the delay between writing code and running it in production @web_docker_get_docker.
 Docker provides many tools and components, the most important of which is *Docker Engine*.
-Docker Engine is an open source containerization technology for building and containerizing your applications.
+Docker Engine is an open source containerization technology for building and containerizing our applications.
 Docker Engine acts as a client-server application with: A server with a long-running daemon process dockerd.
 APIs which specify interfaces that programs can use to talk to and instruct the Docker daemon.
 A command line interface (CLI) client docker.
 The